openconfig/reference/rpc/gnmi/gnmi-specification.md

 SHOULD be a valid path within the set of schema modules that the target supports, subscribing to any syntactically valid path within such modules MUST be allowed.
-In the case that a particular path does not (yet) exist, the target would send just a `sync_response` for `ONCE` and `POLL` subscriptions, but MUST NOT close the RPC for `STREAM` subscriptions, and instead should continue to monitor for the existence of the path, and transmit telemetry updates should it exist in the future.
+In the case that a particular path does not (yet) exist, the target would send a `sync_response` as the very first message to indicate this, and in the case of `STREAM` subscriptions, MUST NOT close the RPC, and instead should continue to monitor for the existence of the path, and transmit telemetry updates should it exist in the future.

 <!-- TODO(robjs): Need a way to be able to send this information.
 Previously
 said: